Replit vs Base44: The complete comparison guide

 Base44 focuses on simplified, visual-first connections.

-- Internal database and auth tools for rapid onboarding.
+- Internal database and auth tools for rapid onboarding

-- Pre-built API blocks for limited integrations.
+- Pre-built API blocks for limited integrations

-- Optional connector modules based on template usage.
+- Optional connector modules based on template usage

-- No direct git support beyond downloads.
+- No direct git support beyond downloads

-- Restrictive custom integrations requiring enterprise subscriptions.
+- Restrictive custom integrations that require enterprise subscriptions

-It's a closed ecosystem that prioritizes simplicity over extensibility.
+Base44 operates as a closed ecosystem that prioritizes simplicity over extensibility.

 Winner: Replit